 For endpoints that will have FortiClient Telemetry connected to FortiGate with endpoint compliance enabled, ensure FortiClient is installed with the setup required by the FortiGate compliance rules.
-See Compliance rules on page 19.

 For example, if the FortiGate compliance rules require the Web Filter tab to be enabled in FortiClient, FortiClient must be installed with Additional Features and Web Filtering selected to meet the compliance rules.
 If FortiClient is installed with an incorrect setup for the compliance rules, you must uninstall then FortiClient with the setup required by the compliance rules.